 If you have any further questions please do not hesitate to contact Mrs E Carter on 01303 2338888 or email@example.com

 BEHAVIOUR AND SAFETY

 The school is fully committed to the safeguarding of pupils.
-Mrs Carter, Mr Martin, Miss White, Miss Johnson and Miss Mauger are fully trained Designated Safeguarding Leads (DSL)..
+Mrs Carter, Miss White and Miss Mauger are fully trained Designated Safeguarding Leads (DSL)..
 The school has a number of polices relating to different aspects of child protection and safeguarding.
 Some of these policies area available below.
 Should you require further information please contact the school office.